Free Fishing Day

-Georgia offers 2 Free Fishing Days in honor of National Fishing and Boating week, Saturday, June 1st and Saturday, June 8th.
-In addition, Georgia offers a Free Fishing Day in honor of National Hunting and Fishing Day on Saturday, September 28th.
-Georgia residents do not need a fishing license for fishing on this day.
+This year, Georgia offers 2 Free Fishing Days in honor of National Fishing and Boating week, Saturday, June 4th and Saturday, June 11th.
+In addition, Georgia offers a Free Fishing Day in honor of National Hunting and Fishing Day on Saturday, September 24th.
+Georgia residents do not need a fishing license for fishing on free fishing days.
 They can fish on any public waters in the state including lakes, streams, ponds, and Public Fishing Areas (PFA).
 Residents do not need to obtain a Wildlife Management Area (WMA) license to fish on a PFA’s or WMA’s .
 Take this opportunity to introduce someone to the fun of fishing!

 Georgia residents can fish without a fishing license at these locations in Laurens County: